-If a student wishes to appeal against the recommendations in their needs assessment they should first of all appeal directly to the institution or Access Centre that carried out their assessment.
-The institution or Access Centre that provided the assessment should provide the student with a copy of their appeals process.
-If they are not happy with their response we can appoint an Independent Arbitrator to look at the assessment.
+If a student wishes to appeal against the recommendations in their needs assessment they should first of all appeal directly to the organisation that carried out their assessment.
+The organisation that provided the assessment should provide the student with a copy of their appeals process.
+If they are not happy with their response we can appoint an Independent Arbitrator to look at the assessment, but only once the appeals procedure at the access centre or institution has been exhausted.